Alfonso Cuarón

 Alfonso Cuarón Orozco (/kwɑːˈroʊn/ kwar-OHN; /es/; born 28 November 1961) is a Mexican filmmaker.
-His accolades include four Academy Awards, three Golden Globe Awards and seven BAFTA Awards.
+His accolades include four Academy Awards, three Golden Globe Awards, seven BAFTA Awards and one Golden Lion as well as a nomination for a Grammy Award.

 Cuarón made his feature film debut with the romantic comedy Sólo con tu pareja (1991), and directed the film adaptations A Little Princess (1995), and Great Expectations (1998).
-His breakthrough came with the coming-of-age film Y tu mamá también (2001) which earned him a nomination for the Academy Award for Best Original Screenplay.
+His breakthrough came with the coming-of-age film Y tu mamá también (2001) which earned him a nomination for the Academy Award for Best Original Screenplay and won him the Venice Film Festival Award for Best Screenplay.
 He gained greater prominence for directing the fantasy film Harry Potter and the Prisoner of Azkaban (2004), the dystopian drama Children of Men (2006), the science fiction drama Gravity (2013), and the semi-autobiographical drama Roma (2018).
 The latter two won him Academy Awards for Best Director.
 He also won Best Film Editing for Gravity and Best Cinematography for Roma.

 Early life and education

 Alfonso Cuarón Orozco was born 28 November 1961 in Mexico City, the son of Alfredo Cuarón, a doctor specializing in nuclear medicine, and Cristina Orozco, a pharmaceutical biochemist.
 He has a sister Christina, and two brothers; Carlos, also a filmmaker, and Alfredo, a conservation biologist.

 Cuarón studied philosophy at the National Autonomous University of Mexico and filmmaking at the Centro Universitario de Estudios Cinematográficos, a school within the same university.
 There he met the director Carlos Marcovich and cinematographer Emmanuel Lubezki, and they made what would be his first short film, Vengeance Is Mine.
 He was expelled from the school, and worried that he would never be employed in the film industry.